AndreiChertkov/teneva_bm/workflow.md

 1. Create python script in the appropriate subfolder of `teneva_bm` folder with the name like `bm_<subfolder>_<name>.py`, where `<subfolder>` is a name of the collection (e.g., `func`, `qubo`) and `<name>` is a lowercase name of the benchmark (e.g., `ackley`, `knap_det`).

 2. Prepare a benchmark class `Bm<Subfolder><Name>` (class names should be in the camel case notation) in the created python file and then write a demo example of its usage (initialization, get method, training dataset generation, etc.; please, do it by analogy with other benchmarks) in the bottom section after `if __name__ == '__main__':`.
 Please, note:
-    - We should necessarily rewrite the method `target` and / or `target_batch` of the parent class (calculating a benchmark value for a given multidimensional index or point);
+    - We should necessarily rewrite the method `target` and / or `target_batch` of the parent class (calculating a benchmark's value for a given multidimensional index or point);
     - We should necessarily rewrite the property `is_func` or `is_tens` (flag indicating whether the benchmark is a continuous or discrete function);
     - If the objective function has constraint, we should specify the function `constr` and / or `constr_batch`, also we should specify the value `True` for property `with_constr`;
-    - Method `cores` can be specified to generate an exact TT-representation of the benchmark, in which case the property `with_cores` should be set to `True`.
+    - Method `cores` can be specified to generate an exact tensor train (TT) representation of the benchmark, in which case the property `with_cores` should be set to `True`.

 3. Run the demo example for the new benchmark (note that we should reinstall our library from the source to try the new benchmark):
     ```bash
     pip uninstall teneva_bm -y && python setup.py install && clear && python demo.py bm_<subfolder>_<name>
     ```
     > This script will run the demo (from the section `if __name__ == '__main__':`) for the benchmark specified as an argument.
 If the argument is not provided, then the examples for all benchmarks from all collections will be run sequentially.
+Note that if you have not changed the core of the library, then you can run the new benchmark as a normal python file, i.e., `python bm_<subfolder>_<name>.py`.

 4. Add a description of the new benchmark to section `Available benchmarks`  of the `README.md` file.